 Remind your attendees

 Don’t wait until the day before the event to remind your attendees.
 Provide a meeting invite that attendees can put on their calendars.
-Send reminder emails asking your attendees to confirm their attendance.
+Send reminder emails asking attendees to confirm their attendance.
 Dedicate an individual or a team (depending on large your event is) is to call your registrants to remind them.
 Don’t forget to include detailed logistical information to make it easy for your attendees to prepare and arrive.
 If it’s in your budget, you could offer a ride-share voucher valid for an hour before and after your event.
 This makes it easy and safe for your attendees to attend your event.

 Source relevant speakers